kierjulian/antech-demand-plan/README.md

 The AWS test-server keys can be found in the `keys` directory.
 The directory also contains the SSL certificates for the test server.
 The SSL certificates were generated using `gethttpsforfree.com`.

+#AWS SSL
+To create a new SSL certificate, use this website https://gethttpsforfree.com/.
+To upload the generated certificate to AWS, follow this document: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-ssl-upload.html, you do not need to include the --certificate-chain option.

 #Site
 The test website could be accessed at `https://antech-test.ap-southeast-1.elasticbeanstalk.com/login`.